 M.A. in Organization Development

-For more information, contact the Special Sessions Degree Programs Coordinator:
+For more information, contact a Special Sessions Degree Programs Coordinator:

 Please consider making a gift to keep the M.A. in Organization Development program growing and strong.
 All it takes is a click on the green button below!

 The M.A. in Organization Development provides professional preparation for developing organizations and communities that are more sane and effective.

 In four semesters, participants gain the practical skills, conceptual knowledge, and field-tested experience to successfully lead organization and community improvement efforts.